-The number of days the specimens had been stored in water, when the mechanical tests were carried out, are shown in Table 4-2.
-The functionality of the triaxial testing system was checked by carrying out tests on other cores with a similar type rock before the tests described in this report started.
+The specimens had been stored 63-66 days in water when the triaxial compression tests were carried out.
+The functionality of the triaxial testing system was checked, by carrying out tests on other cores with a similar type rock before the tests described in this report started.
 A check-list was filled in successively during the work in order to confirm that the different specified steps had been carried out.
 Moreover, comments were made upon observations during the mechanical testing that are relevant for the interpretation of the results.
 The check-list form is a SP internal quality document.